aaz25/431-2021/README.md

 ## Will I Be Able to Take the Course This Fall?

-While all CWRU students are welcome to take the course, our class size will be restricted to no more than 60 students in Fall 2021.
-Based on prior demand, some people who want to take the course will not be able to enroll this Fall.
+While all CWRU students are welcome to take the course, our class size will be restricted to **55** students in Fall 2021.
+Based on prior demand, some people who want to take the course **will not** be able to enroll this Fall.
 To alleviate this problem in the future, we anticipate running multiple sections of the course starting in Fall 2022.

 - Approximately 30 students have already been admitted to the course by Dr. Love (as of 2021-07-09.)
 - Additional requests for enrollment will be reviewed by Dr. Love in response to requests for enrollment made through the Student Information System (SIS) as they come in.